 In episode 8 of Solving for CX, Daniel Hong of Forrester Research, Micah Solomon, award-winning CX specialist, and Mitch Lieberman of Conversational X, join us to discuss trends in conversational commerce, virtual personal assistants (VPAs), and chatbots.

 The customer experience in a hotel lobby is not unlike your customer’s experience visiting your website.
 Quickly finding your reservation and asking about your journey are two ways hotel attendants establish trust upon your arrival.
 Have you considered how you are establishing trust with your customers?
-When online interaction is personalized or offers efficient support by means of chatbots, you are able to provide visitors an enhanced experience.
+When online interaction is personalized or offers efficient support by means of conversational interfaces such as chatbots, you are able to provide visitors an enhanced experience.
 This immediately establishes that you are organized, prioritize quality, and are a trustworthy source of goods and information.

 In any good hotel, an attendant is available twenty-four hours a day simply by pressing “0” on the telephone in your room.
 This attendant can answer a range of questions and offer assistance.
 Offering real time results to your clients—while making good use of the personal computer in your customer’s pocket—is key.
 Certainly, this can be done over the telephone (as it is in a hotel) but enabling it through instant messaging using chatbots is one of the ways to ensure that when your customer reaches out, you reply right away.
 Remember, the goal here is a conversational approach that meets your client where they are.
 For example, if your customer sends the inquiry while waiting to pick up their children from school, your answer will be there when they get home.
 They can steal a few moments to respond while making dinner, and your response is waiting for them after bath time.
 Their issue is resolved, without setting aside time in their day.